NAASSER/SEAz/README.md

-The Subtraction function takes two integers and returns their subtraction.
+The Multiplication function takes two integers and returns their multiplication.